Six Peaks Speak

 What will the outcomes be?

-The Fellowship research and writing project will be underpinned by accesss to original and published material from within and beyond SLV collections.
-It make it possible for Barry to fulfil a long held twin dream.
+The Fellowship research and writing project was underpinned by access to original and published material from within and beyond SLV collections.
+It made it possible for Barry to fulfil a long held twin dream.
 First, to provide reliable and accessible information about the potential for public lands, specifically about well-known reserves surrounding these five regionally iconic mountain peaks, to be better understood as unique ecosystems and First Nations sentinels of change, and managed more responsibly and sustainably in perpetuity.
 Second, to write a book about regionally iconic peaks taking proper, informed account of their many layers and communities of interest, inclusive of First Nations people’s knowledges and ongoing responsibilities to care for Country.

 IMG_0044